The Scientific Web Calculator

 2^256yields the exact value of 2 to the power of 256.

-Floating point numbers: You can still get the approximate floating point result by using a decimal point in your input or by using the Float() function:
+Floating point numbers: You can still get the approximate floating point result by enabling the numeric mode, by using a decimal point in your input or by using the Float() function:

 0.47619047619047619047619047619047617The floating point numbers are internally represented in base 2 with the IEEE 754 semantics.
 The internal precision (=number of mantissa bits) can be changed with the \p (in bits) or \digits (in decimal digits):